-Earth system governance as a research object is quickly emerging, and as a consequence, the number of academic programmes on bachelor, master and doctoral level related to earth system governance steadily increases.
-The project also organizes, endorses and provides teaching to summer schools and capacity building events and programmes.
+The Earth System Governance Project organizes, endorses, and provides teaching at summer schools and capacity building events and programmes.
 Members of the Scientific Steering Committee and staff of the International Project Office also give guest lectures around the world.
-This page provides an overview of all teaching related activities and opportunities.
+This page provides an overview of all teaching related activities from 2010 to 2017.

 Thor Heyerdahl Summer Schools

-A summer school series affiliated to the Earth System Governance Project – the Thor Heyerdahl Summer School in Environmental Governance – is established at the Norwegian University of Life Sciences.
-The series aims at giving PhDs and young researchers the opportunity to develop high level skills in analyzing environmental governance issues.
-It offers the opportunity to critically reflect on the present status of both theory and practice in the field, and to discuss alternatives to present developments and solutions.
+A summer school series affiliated to the Earth System Governance Project – the Thor Heyerdahl Summer School in Environmental Governance – was established at the Norwegian University of Life Sciences.
+The series aimed at giving PhDs and young researchers the opportunity to develop high level skills in analyzing environmental governance issues.
+It offered the opportunity to critically reflect on the present status of both theory and practice in the field, and to discuss alternatives to present developments and solutions.
+Read more here

 Marie Curie Training Courses

-The series of courses has been jointly organised by the Institute for Environmental Studies (IVM), Amsterdam, and the Freie Universität Berlin with other partners aimed at training and educating Ph.D. students and young researchers in the latest theoretical developments, empirical studies and practical implications in the field.
+This series of courses was jointly organised by the Institute for Environmental Studies (IVM), Amsterdam, and the Freie Universität Berlin with other partners, and were aimed at training and educating Ph.D. students and young researchers in the latest theoretical developments, empirical studies and practical implications in the field.
 By stimulating academic discussions and interpersonal exchanges, the training courses established a network of young researchers and developed a research agenda for the future.
+Read more here

 Central European University Summer Schools